microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 DMF_DmfDeviceInitHookFileObjectConfig(dmfDeviceInit, NULL);
 ```
 In the above example, the Client Driver does not register for any Power
-Policy or PnP Power Event callbacks, but the DMF API must still be
+Policy or File Object Event callbacks, but the DMF API must still be
 called.
 This is mandatory because the Client Driver does not know what
 callbacks are supported by each Module.